penatheboss/PWCameraView/README.md

 # PWCameraView
 An awesome camera for everybody's use!

-Notes about PWCameraView
+Notes about PWCameraView:

-This project is witten in Swift 3
+ - This project is witten in Swift 3

-rotateButton has an image named "rotate" PWCameraView checks if the image exists; otherwise it will replace with a title
+ - rotateButton has an image named "rotate" PWCameraView checks if the image exists; otherwise it will replace with a title

-The 'reload' method cannot be called in 'viewDidLoad'.
+ - The 'reload' method cannot be called in 'viewDidLoad'.
 Call it in 'viewWillAppear' or 'viewDidAppear'

-Add "NSCameraUsageDescription" in your info.plist with a String that states how your app will use the camera
+ - Add "NSCameraUsageDescription" in your info.plist with a String that states how your app will use the camera

 Usage: